Who Is Responsible For Buying Ppe

 Why This Matters in Real Life

 I remember talking to an ER nurse during the early days of the pandemic.
-Because of that, she described watching her hospital's PPE supplies dwindle to nothing while nearby hospitals were hoarding masks they weren't using.
+She described watching her hospital's PPE supplies dwindle to nothing while nearby hospitals were hoarding masks they weren't using.
 The procurement people were trying to figure out a nightmare of supply chain chaos, price gouging, and political pressure.

 That's the reality: PPE purchasing isn't just a paperwork issue.
 It's a lifeline for healthcare workers.
 When hospitals can't get adequate supplies, doctors and nurses choose between going without protection or rationing supplies among patients.